nikitab7/manuscript-detection/README.md

 # Latin Manuscript Paragraph Detection

 This project focuses on detecting paragraphs in Latin manuscripts using the Detectron2 framework.
-The goal is to train a Faster R-CNN model on a dataset of Latin manuscript images to accurately identify and delineate paragraphs, as seen below.
+The code trains a Faster R-CNN model on a dataset of Latin manuscript images to accurately identify and delineate paragraphs, as seen below.

 ![Amphelisa-06v (1)](https://github.com/nikitab7/manuscript-detection/assets/106767139/4aaaeba5-bbcd-43e3-917c-42dea385e949)